lyuj2022/NOTE-seq/TC_calling_adaptedfor10X/Step_by_Step_workflow_for_new_RNA_retrieval.md

 - This data analysis pipeline is adapted from scNT-seq and Well-TEMP-seq, including reads extraction from 10Xgenomics bam file, T-C reads subtraction, T-C background subtraction, reads counting and statistic correction.

 - Pre-install requirment: cellranger ( > version 7.0), samtools, sam2tsv, perl, Rscript, python
-- Run step 1- 6 on a no-4sU treatment, no-conertion sample to generate background T-C mutation pattern which will be used in step 8.
+- Run step 1- 6 on a no-4sU treatment, no-conversion sample to generate a background T-C mutation pattern which will be used in step 8.

 0. cellranger workflow